home-assistant/home-assistant.io/source/_integrations/update.mqtt.markdown

   required: false
   type: string
 value_template:
-  description: "Defines a [template](/docs/configuration/templating/#using-templates-with-the-mqtt-integration) to extract the installed version value.
-Alternatively `value_template` can be used to render to a valid JSON payload."
+  description: "Defines a [template](/docs/configuration/templating/#using-templates-with-the-mqtt-integration) to extract the `installed_version` state value or to render to a valid JSON payload on from the payload received on `state_topic`."
   required: false
   type: template
 {% endconfiguration %}